Understanding ISO 14971: Comprehensive Guide to Risk Management for Medical Devices

 The control mechanisms of ISO 14971 expanded its normative aspects to designers and manufacturers, suppliers, distributors, and subcontractors, all of whom are responsible for maintaining device safety.
 Some of the key points include:

-- Supplier Quality Agreements: Quality compromises due to suppliers are mitigated by manufacturers entering into contracts with them, which require compliance with standards such as ISO 14971 regarding raw materials processing, evaluation, and sourcing.
+- Supplier Quality Agreements: Quality compromises due to suppliers are mitigated by manufacturers entering into contracts that require compliance with standards such as ISO 14971 for raw material processing, evaluation, and sourcing.

-- Risk-Sharing Models: Sharing risks between manufacturers and suppliers is beneficial in terms of safety and can reduce costs.
-For instance, a medical device manufacturer may procure electrical components from a supplier who may, under the terms of risk sharing, also be involved in the testing and validation activities of the components as per ISO 14971 compliance guidelines.
+- Risk-Sharing Models: Sharing risks between manufacturers and suppliers can enhance safety and reduce costs.
+For instance, a medical device manufacturer may procure electrical components from a supplier who, under the terms of risk sharing, may also be involved in testing and validation activities for the components in accordance with ISO 14971.

 International Compliance